 The concept of long term job security in an employed role is something which is becoming increasingly rare.
-Whilst we may be coming out of recession, some sectors are still struggling and businesses will still make changes to working practise which means being made redundant is a situation which we need to be able to manage effectively.
+Whilst we may be coming out of recession, some sectors are still struggling and businesses will still make changes to working practices which means being made redundant is a situation which we need to be able to manage effectively.

 Do not take it personally

 During the redundancy process your employer will make an effort to show it is the role that is being made redundant, not you.
 OK, easy for them to say, particularly if the person saying it isn’t affected by the process and still has a job.
 It’s worth thinking about this; there is a real truth in there which we should not ignore.
 Strip out the emotion, this is a business decision based on cold hard facts and it’s not a personal vendetta.
 The role has gone and you happened to be in that role at the time.
 It is not a reflection on your ability or worth to the business.
 It says no negative connotations about you as an individual and getting a true understanding of this will help enormously.